Learn about operational modes and AWS credentials

 Account users who use the credentials that have been given the following permissions will have full control (automate mode) for creating FSx for ONTAP file systems, deploying databases, and viewing other types of AWS storage used in the account.

-However, they will have no automation controls for creating and deploying VMware workloads (basic mode) from Workload Factory.
+However, they will have no automation controls for creating and deploying VMware workloads (basic mode) from workload factory.
 If they want to create VMware workloads, they'll need to copy the code from the Codebox, log in to their AWS account manually, and manually populate missing entries in the generated code to use this functionality.

 Example 2